 The sequel series will star Parker, Kristin Davis, and Cynthia Nixon, reprising their iconic roles as relationship columnist Carrie Bradshaw, prim and proper gallerist Charlotte York, and fiercely opinionated lawyer Miranda Hobbes, respectively.
 Cattrall's uninhibited publicist Samantha Jones will not return for the show.

-So far, no other cast members have been officially announced by HBO Max.
-However, in an April 15 interview with Page Six, John Corbett (who played Carrie's love interest Aidan on the series), revealed he'll be in the reboot.
+In an April 15 interview with Page Six, John Corbett (who played Carrie's love interest Aidan on the series), revealed he'll be in the reboot.
 “I’m going to do the show,” he told the outlet.
 “I think I might be in quite a few [episodes].”

 And Just Like That Premiere Date

 HBO Max has yet to announce a premiere date for the Sex and the City follow-up series, but it is scheduled to begin filming sometime in late spring.
 The show will consist of 10 half-hour episodes, chronicling Carrie, Charlotte, and Miranda's newfound highs and lows now that they're in their 50s instead of their 30s.
 Fans can hopefully expect it to premiere by the end of 2021 at the earliest.